Cornelia Pillard: Professional career

 Pillard began her legal career in 1987 as a law clerk for Judge Louis H. Pollak of the United States District Court for the Eastern District of Pennsylvania.
 Pollak was a former dean of both Yale and Penn Law Schools.

-Pillard's first permanent legal job was as Assistant Counsel at the NAACP Legal Defense and Educational Fund, in New York City and Washington, D.C. from 1989 to 1994.
+After her clerkship, Pillard was a lawyer for the NAACP Legal Defense and Educational Fund, in New York City and Washington, D.C., from 1988 to 1994.

 In 1994, Pillard joined the Office of the Solicitor General of the United States, where she briefed and argued civil and criminal cases on behalf of the federal government before the U.S. Supreme Court.
 She joined the tenure-track faculty at Georgetown Law in 1997.

 In 1998, Pillard was named Deputy Assistant Attorney General for the U.S. Department of Justice's Office of Legal Counsel.
 That office provides authoritative legal advice to the President and all the Executive Branch agencies, including review of all executive orders and orders of the Attorney General.

 Pillard returned to Georgetown Law in 2000, where she received tenure.
 Pillard has taught more than a dozen different courses and seminars, and frequently teaches the core civil procedure and constitutional law courses.
 Pillard also served as faculty director of Georgetown Law's Supreme Court Institute, a public service program that provides free assistance to attorneys preparing for arguments before the Supreme Court on a first-come, first-served basis.
 In the 2012 term, the program held moot courts for counsel in 100% of cases argued before the Court.